Have you moved jobs recently, or even in the last year and thought any of the following:

 If you would like any advice about a sinking feeling that you have made a mistake or just about new exciting roles, please do get in touch!

-Hayley Still – In-house – firstname.lastname@example.orgPosted about 3 years ago
+Hayley Still – In-house – firstname.lastname@example.orgPosted over 3 years ago